CH-53K King Stallion

 The CH-53K will transport Marines, heavy equipment and supplies during ship-to-shore movement in support of amphibious assault and subsequent operations ashore.

 The CH-53K is the United States Marine Corps’ (USMC) heavy lift replacement for the CH-53E.
 The most powerful helicopter in the Department of Defense, the CH-53K is a new-build helicopter that will expand the fleet’s ability to move more material, more rapidly throughout the area of responsibility using proven and mature technologies.
-Designed to lift nearly 14 tons (27,000 lbs/12,247 kg) at a mission radius of 110 nautical miles (203 km), in Navy high/hot environments, the CH-53K is designed to lift triple the baseline CH-53E lift capability with an equivalent logistics shipboard footprint, lower operating costs per aircraft, and less direct maintenance man hours per flight hour.
-The CH-53K is currently on track to provide an initial operating capability in 2019.
+There are four System Development Test Article CH-53K with Marine Operational Test and Evaluation Squadron One (VMX-1).
+The squadron completed Initial Operational Test and Evaluation of the aircraft in 2022.
+There are 46 aircraft on contract, including four heavy lift helicopters for the government of Israel.
+Designed to lift nearly 14 tons (27,000 lbs/12,247 kg) at a mission radius of 110 nautical miles (203 km), in Navy high/hot environments, the CH-53K is capable of lifting almost triple the baseline CH-53E lift capability.
+It is also designed to have a smaller shipboard footprint, lower operating costs per aircraft, and less direct maintenance man hours per flight hour.
+The CH-53K is currently on track to provide an initial operating capability in 2022 and deployment to the fleet in 2023-2024.
 The USMC’s procurement objective is 200 helicopters.

 REQUIREMENT AND AIRCRAFT CAPABILITIES